 The situation with regards to refugees differs widely throughout Europe and you should consider how to set the scenario and adapt the activity to meet your objectives in running this activity.
 It will help if you invent a short back story about the fictitious countries, X and Y where the scene is set; Z, the country beyond Y and P,Q and R the source countries of the refugees.

-Inform yourself about the definitions of a refugee, an asylum seeker (see page in the background chapter on migration).
+Inform yourself about the definitions of a refugee, an asylum seeker (see the background chapter on migration).
 Also make a note of the main source countries of refugees and the numbers of refugees in the neighbouring countries.
 Also check how many refugees there are in your country and in other European countries All this information is on the unhcr.org website.

 Use the brainstorm to ascertain how much people already know about why there are refugees, what causes people to flee their homeland, where they come from and the countries that they go to.
 This will help you decide how to guide the debriefing and evaluation, and what additional information you may need to provide at that stage.